 One of the most important functions of IMiS®/ARChive Server is the ability to search archived records and display folders and documents in line with a user's access rights.

-A user can search for all types of entities using individual metadata values, key words and/or using the full text of documents stored in the archive.
-Users also have the option of recursive searching and searching by inherited values in the case of attributes whose values are inherited in line with their settings (security class, for example).
+A user can search for all types of entities using individual attribute values, by individual words in attributes or using the full text of documents stored in the archive.